Frequently Asked Questions

 How Much Does the Program Cost?

-The total cost of study for McCormick’s DMin program is $9,207
+The total cost of the McCormick DMin program: $9,207

 • Thesis advising fee: $900